-Using data gathered in the FY 2020/2021 reporting period (the mid-year of our mapping cycle), investigations were undertaken into the nature of business operations and employment arrangements in place across a target group of over 500 individual subcontractors.
+Using data gathered in the second of the above reporting periods (representing the mid-point of our mapping cycle), investigations were undertaken into the nature of business operations and employment arrangements in place across a target group of over 500 individual subcontractors.
 This included consideration of:

-- The nature and value of works undertaken; - Whether workers were engaged under an enterprise agreement approved by the Fair Work Commission (FWC); - Whether the entity is a domestic Australian based entity; - Whether the entity had any known operations in countries identified as having a high prevalence of modern slavery, or largest absolute numbers of people in modern slavery; - Whether the entity relies upon direct importation of goods or materials from such countries; and - Any specific risks associated with a particular entity due to poor human rights and labour practices record or poor governance structures.
+- the nature and value of works undertaken: - whether workers were engaged under an enterprise agreement approved by the Fair Work Commission (FWC); - whether the entity is a domestic Australian based entity; - whether the entity had any known operations in countries identified as having a high prevalence of modern slavery, or largest absolute numbers of people in modern slavery; - whether the entity relies upon direct importation of goods or materials from such countries; and - any specific risks associated with a particular entity due to poor human rights and labour practices record or poor governance structures.